The Hirschsprung family portrait

-The Hirschsprung family portrait (Det Hirschsprungske familiebillede) is a 1881 painting by Peder Severin Krøyer.
+The Hirschsprung family portrait (Det Hirschsprungske familiebillede) is an 1881 painting by Peder Severin Krøyer.
 It shows the family of the Danish cigar manufacturer Heinrich Hirschsprung on the balcony of their summer house.
 It is painted in a realist style (Note: Krøyer switched to an impressionistic style shortly after.) which was dominant in Denmark at the time.
 The work is part of the Hirschsprung Collection in Copenhagen.